-This Irish soda bread recipe is easy to follow, perfect for beginners and professional bakers alike.
+This soda bread recipe is easy to follow, perfect for beginners and professional bakers alike.
 Saint Patrick’s Day is just around the corner, so put your apron on and let’s bake some bread!

 Every time I post a bread recipe I feel that I must start by acknowledging that I am not a baker.
 I truly don’t find that the title fits me like Cinderella’s shoes.
 However I loooooove to bake and I try really hard to test my recipes over and over before it is out into the world.